um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 ## Globus Online file transfer
 ---

-GlobusOnline, or just [Globus](https://www.globus.org) is a specialized Data Transfer and Data Sharing tool for large transfers over WAN, across different organizations.
+GlobusOnline, or just [Globus](https://www.globus.org) is a specialized Data Transfer and Data Sharing tool for large transfers over WAN, possibly across different organizations.
+Globus transfers data, in an efficient and convenient way, between any two so called "Globus endpoints" or "data collections".

-### Globus Connect Personal (personal endpoint)
+To use Globus, a user would need at least two endpoints, and an identity (account) for each endpoint is needed.
+The identities would have to be  to be "linked" using Globus Online portal.
+There are "server" endpoints and "personal endpoints" in Globus.

+> Grex users have a choice of using either The Alliance identity that comes with CCDB account, or UManitoba identity using UMNetID.
+The preliminary step of liniking identities is done by logging in to [www.globus.org](https://www.globus.org) by finding your Organization in the drop-down menu there.
+This can be Digital Alliance or Unversity of Manitoba.
+Likely both identities would have to be linked to the Globus online account to be able to transfer data between the Alliance and Grex.

 We do not have a Server Endpoint of Globus on Grex as of the time of writing of the documentation page.
 However, each user can use Globus Connect Personal to transfer data between any Server Endpoint and Grex.
 To do so, users need first to create their personal endpoint on Grex, under their account, as follows.

 {{< highlight bash >}}
 [~]$ module load globus
+#
+# Use an existing Globus identity to authenticate in the step below
+#
 [~]$ globus login --no-local-server
 Please authenticate with Globus here:
 ------------------------------------